Table of Contents

 For a title transfer, you will usually need a government-issued photo ID, a car title signed by the current owner, a completed title transfer form, and money for the transfer fee.

-If you are moving to or from Ohio to another state, it’s important to know that each state office has different procedures to get a duplicate car title.
+If you are moving to/from Ohio to/from another state, it’s important to know that each state office has different procedures to get a duplicate car title.
 Most require proof of ownership, photo ID, and a request form.
 You will also have to pay a fee since there is always a charge for providing a copy.
 If you are unsure how your specific state handles requests for a copy of a car title, visit the local DMV or BMV website.

 Where Should You Keep Your Car Title and Other Vehicle Documents?